TomatenKuchenDEV/docs/docs/moderation/settings.md

 ## Only attachment channels {#setting-attachment-only-channels}

-In selected channels users can only send attachments, for example images or videos.
-Only text is not allowed, but messages can contain an optional text.
+In selected channels, users can only send attachments, such as images or videos.
+Only text is not allowed, but messages can contain optional text.

 ## Minimum account age {#setting-min-age}